Public Safety Power Shutoffs

 Public Safety Power Shutoffs are a part of Pacific Gas & Electric’s Community Wildfire Safety Program.
 During summer, PG&E will de-energize electric lines that pass through high fire-threat areas.
 NV Energy has a similar program, though they call their outages Public Safety Outage Management (PSOM).
 These shutoffs will affect both distribution and transmission lines.
 The goal is to reduce the risk of fire during high-fire risk times such as high winds, low humidity levels and red flag warnings declared by the National Weather Service.

 Why Does This Matter To You?

-Although PSREC does not buy power from PG&E, it’s main transmission feed is from PG&E through the Feather River Canyon, where this feed transports power to PSREC customers.
-Since PSREC relies on this transmission feed, these public safety power shutoffs could impact members.
+Although PSREC does not buy power from PG&E, it’s main transmission feed is from PG&E through the Feather River Canyon, where this feed transports power to PSREC members.
+Since PSREC relies on this transmission feed, these public safety power shutoffs will impact members.
 PSREC will strive to keep the impact of these shutoffs as minimal as possible to members.

-A back-up feed that comes to members from NV Energy is able to help support PSREC’s system.
+A backup feed that comes to members from NV Energy is able to help support PSREC’s system.
 However, this back-up isn’t always available and could be de-energized for an NV Energy PSOM at the same time as a PG&E PSPS.
 When available during peak hours, it may not be enough, so rolling black-outs may need to be implemented.
-PSREC asks members to conserve during these PG&E shutoff events to prevent disruptions to service for all members.
+PSREC asks members to conserve when we are on our backup feed to prevent disruptions to service for all members.